 - Troubles staying or falling asleep as well as other sleeping problems

 Consuming a low fiber diet may also make you feel hungry even if you just had your breakfast, lunch, or dinner.
 Consequently, it may trigger overeating or over-snacking, which may lead to a calorie surplus.

-You can always correct this by creating a high-fiber diet.
+You can always correct this by adding fiber to your diet.
 Seek the help of your nutritionist or dietitian when crafting such a diet plan.
+It may be best to gradually increase your fiber intake to avoid unpleasant gastrointestinal symptoms.
 High-fiber filled foods that they may add to your meal plan include (7):

 - Nuts and seeds

 - Whole grains

 - Pea, beans, and lentils

 - Whole fruits, especially berries (blueberries, raspberries, strawberries) and fruits with apples